QueenieCplusplus/CloudRun/README.md

        // 3. accept the default suggested service name (it will be "monolith") by pressing Enter.

 * 3.4, check the deployment

        gcloud run services list

+       Type "1" to choose the first option: [1] Cloud Run (fully managed)

        [the pod is running now]